fagan2888/Sample_Code/README.md

-# DECDG_ETC
+# Sample Code for DECDG ETC Application

-Sample code for DECDG ETC application
+This repository is organized by different programming languages.
+Only sample code are shown due to confidentiality reasons.